Map Videos Website News

 T.KXS

-Kinaxis® (TSX:KXS), a global leader in end-to-end supply chain orchestration, reported results for its third quarter ended September 30, 2025.
+Kinaxis® (TSX:KXS), a global leader in end-to-end supply chain planning and orchestration, reported record results for its first quarter ended March 31, 2026.
 All amounts are in U.S. dollars.
-All figures are prepared in accordance with International Financial Reporting Standards (IFRS) unless otherwise indicated.
+All figures are prepared in accordance with IFRS Accounting Standards (IFRS) unless otherwise indicated.

 $ USD thousands, except as otherwise indicated